-VIEWpoint Issue 2 | 2021
+VIEWpoint Issue 1 | 2023

-The Internal Revenue Service (IRS) recently reminded taxpayers living and working outside the United States to file their 2021 federal income tax return by Wed., June 15.
+The Internal Revenue Service (IRS) recently reminded taxpayers living and working outside the United States to file their 2022 federal income tax return by Thurs., June 15.
 This deadline applies to both U.S. citizens and resident aliens abroad, including those with dual citizenship.

 Be sure to attach a statement to the return indicating which of these two situations applies.